couds/react-bulma-components/documentation/docs/components/elements/button.md

 sidebar_label: Button
 ---

-import Button from 'react-bulma-components/lib/components/button';
-import Box from 'react-bulma-components/lib/components/box';
-import Section from 'react-bulma-components/lib/components/section';
+import { Button, Box, Section } from 'react-bulma-components';

 The Button element is used to take user actions.